 “When summer came, I was like ‘Oh boy, this is overwhelming,'” Morales says.

-She recommends nannies whose families have school-age kids talk about those issues up front and figure out what kind of compensation will be provided for school breaks or the summer months, in particular.
+She recommends nannies whose families have school-age kids talk about those issues up front and figure out what kind of compensation should be provided for school breaks or the summer months, in particular.

 5. Other benefits